Biology meets technology.

 New, statistically-derived guidelines could potentially save millions of prostate patients from painful and invasive follow-up treatments.

-The post How precision medicine is improving prostate cancer treatment appeared first on Engineering Research News.
+The post How precision medicine is improving prostate cancer treatment appeared first on Michigan Engineering News.

 The device could also be used to detect other diseases such as pneumonia, sepsis, asthma and others associated with lung or systemic blood inflammation.